Eugenio Chiesa: Fascism and exile

-During the middle 1920s the Italian Republican Party collapsed as its leaders were either arrested or managed to escape abroad.
+During the middle 1920s, the Italian Republican Party collapsed as its leaders were either arrested or managed to escape abroad.
 In 1926 it was formally banned.
 It was reconstituted after a fashion in 1927 as the Paris-based Concentrazione Antifascista Italiana.
 Chiesa was called upon to take part in the leadership of the new organisation, but there is little indication of his having been much involved in it, though he had been active in calling for its creation.

 Eugenio Chiesa died at Giverny on 22 June 1930.
 The funeral celebration was held in Paris, attended, according to reports, by all the many Italian antifascist refugees and free masons in the city.
 His ashes were interred in the Père Lachaise Cemetery.
 Not quite twenty years later, however, on 30 April 1950, they were transferred to Milan, his home city.

-Free masonry
+Freemasonry

 During the nineteenth century freemasonry had been suppressed in Italy: the story of the events leading up to Italian unification is closely entwined with the story of Freemasonry in Italy as a focus of underground political opposition to the domination of the Italian peninsular by one - or by some criteria two - of Europe's "great powers".
 Giuseppe Garibaldi himself was an active and enthusiastic mason.
 Giuseppe Mazzini also engaged with freemasonry, although the extent of his personal involvement is less than clear.
 Eugenio Chiesa was initiated into the Propaganda Massonica (as "P2" was generally known at the time) lodge of the Grand Orient of Italy at Rome on 30 May 1913.
 Most of the leaders of the Italian Republican Party were masons during this period, and it is likely that Chiesa participated fully in the movement's activities from the outset, though it is only in respect of his final four years, during the period of his exile in France when, under somewhat unusual and unhappy circumstances, he briefly became "Grand Master" for the exiled Italian order, that his masonic involvement becomes frequently referenced in sources.